 Fly Fishing for Bass, Pike, and Other Warm Water Species

-A guide to the Connecticut River corridor and the fish most anglers overlook
+A guide to the Connecticut River corridor and the fish many anglers overlook

 Most fly fishers driving through Brattleboro have their eyes on the trout rivers to the north and west.
 They pass the Connecticut without stopping.
 That’s understandable — trout fishing carries a mystique that bass and carp haven't yet earned in the popular imagination.
 But the fishery running through this city is serious, accessible, and largely uncrowded.
 That combination is increasingly rare in New England.